HKUNLP/DiffuSearch/README.md

 ```

 ## Resource
 We provide 10k training games (~656k records) and 1k test games (~62k records) at `data.zip`.
 Unzip it and place it at `./data`.
 More data and checkpoints will be provided soon.

+The train and test dataset is also uploaded to huggingface datasets: https://huggingface.co/datasets/jiacheng-ye/chess10k

 ## Usage